TSW Training and Aspen Waite announce a partnership to deliver sustainable business consultancy and IEMA environmental sustainability training.

 Without legislation compelling emission-reducing action, few SMEs realise that commercial ties will be severed based on lack of green credentials or carbon neutral strategy.
 For example, in September 2021, Tesco announced that 90% of the retailer’s total emissions footprint came from its supply chain, and 100 of its largest suppliers reduced their manufacturing emissions by 20%.
 To measure its footprint, it contacted its suppliers to ask for support in the transition to a low carbon economy.

-Director Aspen Waite in Wales, David Scheeres, explains: "The SME sector comprises 60% of the workforce and 50% of the turnover of UK PLC.
+Aspen Waite Corporate Finance Consultant, Randall Edwards, explains: “The SME sector comprises 60% of the workforce and 50% of the turnover of UK PLC.
 SMEs are a major emitter of greenhouse gases, but they fly under the radar.
-There is no legislation compelling them to review their processes and policies, which would get their greenhouse gas emissions under control and make them an appealing partner for scrutinised PLCs.
+There is no legislation compelling them to review their processes and policies, which would get their greenhouse gas emissions under control and make them an appealing partner for scrutinised PLCs.”

 Supporting SMEs to measure, control and report their greenhouse gas emissions